DalvirSingh99/BankSim/README.md

 ## Modified (after task 3)
 ![UML](https://raw.githubusercontent.com/DalvirSingh99/BankSim/Task3/RaceCondition_InitialVersion.png)
 ### Explanation
 The test method is involked after task 3 when transfer threads are all blocked.
 This prevents the transfer threads and testing threads to acceesss a global variable simultanuously.
-The should_test method tests the status and if it is true, create a thread to calls the test method.
+The should_test method tests the status and if it is true, create a thread to calls the test method (Bank_test in the uml).
 Once it is done, send signals to all threads blocked.